wip-abramson/MisterWip/src/pages/Identity/AreWeInControl/index.md

 <hr/>

 Would you have come to see me?
-Well maybe I can come to you in the future, while the fringe might be cancelled I am still keen to develop this performance and engage with the public on this matter.
-If your interested get in touch!
+Well maybe I can come to you in the future...